United States Coast Guard sector

 A Sector is a shore-based operational unit of the United States Coast Guard.
 Each Sector is responsible for the execution of all Coast Guard missions within its Area of Responsibility (AOR), with operational support from Coast Guard Cutters and Air Stations.
 Subordinate commands within a Sector typically include Stations and Aids-to-Navigation (ATON) Teams.
 Some Sector commands also have subordinate units such as Sector Field Offices and Marine Safety Units that are responsible for mission execution in parts of the Sector's AOR.
-There are 37 sectors within the Coast Guard.
+There are 36 sectors within the Coast Guard.

+As of 2025 all numbered sectors and units went away and were replaced with names.